Academics

 What if my student has a crisis?

-University students are very good at hiding social and academic problems and are sometimes far along in their troubles before anyone knows that there is a problem.
-Be watchful, listen and remind your student that help is always available.
-Residence life staff, faculty, advisors, university administrators, etc. may be able to make recommendations and referrals to your student.
-In addition, all University of Windsor students have free access to the Student Counselling Centre, Medical and Health Services and Peer Counselling.
-Talk to your student now and remind him/her periodically about where he/she can go if difficulties arise.
+Residence life staff, faculty, advisors, university administrators, etc. are able to make recommendations and referrals to your student.
+In addition, all University of Windsor students have free access to the Student Counselling Centre, Student Health Services and Peer Support Centre.
+Talk to your student and remind them periodically about where they can go if obstacles arise.
+You can also contact the Assessment and Care Team through the Office of Student Experience if your student is experiencing major challenges (ACT@uwindsor.ca).

 • Making new friends